 The City of London is over 2000 years old with Roman and medieval remains side by side with 21st century award winning architecture.

-Starting at St Paul's Cathedral and finishing at Monument underground station WALK LONDON's self-guided City of London walking tour takes you inside the boundaries of the "Square Mile", which have remained little changed since medieval times.
+Starting at St Paul's Cathedral and finishing at The MonumentWALK LONDON's free self-guided City of London walking tour takes you inside the boundaries of the "Square Mile", which have remained little changed since medieval times.

 Walk back in time through narrow alleys and cobbled streets to the most historic parts of the capital.
 See many famous landmarks from Christopher Wren's churches to markets that have been trading for 100's of years to environmentally sustainable sky-scrappers.

 For your comfort WALKLONDON's self-guided walking route passes many cafes, refreshment, facilities and places to rest.

 The Monument, built in 1671 on the orders of Charles II, more ..

 Our City of London Wall starts at St Paul's Underground Station.
 Come out of the station at EXIT 2.
 St Paul's Cathedral will be behind you, walk down to ST PAUL'S CHURCH YARD EC4 turn right and walk around to the front of the Cathedral.

 From the front of the Cathedral, walk counter-clockwise around to the rear of the Cathedral, then go straight across NEW CHANGE EC4 into WATLING STREET EC4.

 Take the 2nd left into BOW LANE EC4.
 At the end walk straight across CHEAPSIDE EC4 into HONEY LANE EC4.

 Turn right into TRUMP STREET EC4 then left into KING STREET EC4, at the end cross GRESHAM STREET EC4 and entre GUILDHALL.